 ‘Rain’ by The Beatles

-Despite only appearing as a B side, the Beatles’ majestic ‘Rain’ is a fan favorite and still stands as fresh today as it did back in ’66.
+Despite only appearing as a B side, The Beatles’ classic ‘Rain’ is a fan favorite and definitely one of the best songs about rain ever written.

 It was notable for several reasons: